DonHulieo/duff/README.md

 - `fx` - The particle effect to load.
 - `returns: boolean` - Whether the particle effect was loaded.

-### scope
+### scopes

-scope is an object containing functions for managing scope.
+scopes is an object containing functions for managing scope.
 It provides functions for getting a player's scope, triggering a scope event and creating a synced scope event.

 *This is a server module.*